boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-30 title="5G Core Network (CN)" artwork-align="center"}

-##  RAN
+##  Radio Access Network (RAN)

-   The radio access network (RAN) connects cellular wireless devices to
+   The RAN connects cellular wireless devices to
    a mobile Core Network.
-The RAN network is made up of 3 components,
+The RAN is made up of three components,
    which form the Radio Base Station:

    *  The Baseband Unit (BBU) provides the interface between the Core